 Michael Dorsch is an applied economist whose research and teaching interests are mainly in public economics and political economics.
-Michael's current research program investigates the political economy of development, with a particular interest in the economic causes and consequences of political instability, civil conflict and democratization.
+Michael's current research program investigates the political economy of development, with a particular interest in the economic causes and consequences of political instability, civil conflict and institutional change.
 Michael's previous research has explored topics such as the political economy of special-interest legislation in the United States, the role of social mobility in the political economy of taxation and the economics of pro-environmental behavior.
-His work has been published in interdisciplinary journals such as Public Choice, European Journal of Political Economy, Economics & Politics, and Social Sciences Quarterly.
-Within SPP, Michael teaches Economic Analysis, Advanced Quantitative Methods, and Financial Crises in Economic and Historical Perspective.
+His work has been published in interdisciplinary journals such as the European Journal of Political Economy, Public Choice, and Social Sciences Quarterly.
+Within SPP, Michael teaches Economic Analysis, Applied Regression Analysis, and Financial Crises in Economic and Historical Perspective.